 The NAC angular resolution was chosen as a compromise between requests for a high resolution required for investigation of unknown scale lengths on the nucleus surface, the need to maintain the nucleus in the FOV of the WAC when only a few nucleus radii above the surface, and the mass requirements for a longer focal length system.
-A spatial resolution of ~2 cm px-1 was favoured, corresponding to an angular resolution of ~20 $\mu$ rad px-1 at a distance of 1 km.
+A spatial resolution of $\sim 2 \text{ cm px}^{-1}$ was favoured, corresponding to an angular resolution of $\sim 20 \,\mu\text{rad px}^{-1}$ at a distance of 1 km.
 This value is also well adjusted to the limited data volume that can be transmitted back to Earth.

-The NAC focal ratio was set at 8, which is a compromise between speed (required at high heliocentric distance, $r_h$ ) and mass.
+The NAC focal ratio (F-number) was set at 8, which is a compromise between speed (required at high heliocentric distance, r_h) and mass.
 Extensive calculations were performed to compute the motion of the image footprint over the surface during the mapping phase taking into account the orbit of the spacecraft and the rotation of the target, which would produce image smear.
 The calculations indicate that exposure times shorter than 50 ms are probably not required, given the resolution of the NAC.
-The WAC observations of the dust and gas environment require narrower filter bandwidths and a reduced focal ratio.
+The WAC observations of the dust and gas environment require narrower filter bandwidths.
 Therefore the WAC exposure times are significantly longer.